List of awards and nominations received by Jessie Ware

-Jessie Ware is a British singer and songwriter who has received various recognitions including six Brit Awards nominations, a Mercury Prize nomination and a MTV Europe Music Award nomination.
+Jessie Ware is a British singer and songwriter who has received various recognitions including seven Brit Awards nominations, two Mercury Prize nomination and a MTV Europe Music Award nomination.
 She released her debut album Devotion in 2012.
 The album peaked at number five on the UK Albums Chart and was met with positive reviews from critics and received a nomination for the Mercury Prize.
 At the 2013 Brit Awards, Ware received two nominations, for British Breakthrough Artist and for British Female Solo Artist.
 She also received the award for Best Newcomer at the Silver Clef Awards and a nomination for the same category at the MOBO Awards.

 Her second album, Tough Love was released in 2014.
 The title track "Tough Love" was released as album's first single and received nominations for Best Pop Video - UK at the 2014 UK Music Video Awards and the Popjustice £20 Music Prize for Best British Pop Single.
 In 2015, she received a second nomination for the Brit Award for British Female Solo Artist and was nominated for the MTV Europe Music Award for Best World Stage Performance at the 2015 MTV Europe Music Awards for her live performance at MTV Crashes Cork.

 In 2017, she released her third album Glasshouse and received her third Brit Award nomination for British Female Solo Artist at the 2018 Brit Awards.
 In the same year she started the podcast Table Manners alongside her mother; the project has received nominations for Best Podcast at the Audio and Radio Industry Awards and Best Entertainment Podcast at the British Podcast Awards.

 Her fourth album What's Your Pleasure? was released in 2020 to critical acclaim; at the 2021 Brit Awards, the album was nominated for British Album of the Year while Ware received a fourth nomination for British Female Solo Artist.
+In 2023, she released That!
+Feels Good!, her fifth album.
+The album was nominated for the Mercury Prize, her second nomination for the award.

 Brit Awards

-The Brit Awards are presented by the British Phonographic Industry to honour excellence in music both from the United Kingdom and the world.
+The Brit Awards are presented by the British Phonographic Industry to honour excellence in music both from the United Kingdom and the world, Jessie Ware received no awards for seven nominations.